hovictor2000/hovictor2000.github.io/essays/javascript.md

 ---

 <img class="ui medium left circular floated image" src="../images/js.png">
 Last weekend in my software engineering class, we were given the task of learning the syntax of JavaScript over the weekend.
-Here's my thoughts of both the language, and the "Atheletic Software Engineering" approach that's behind all of this.
+Here's my thoughts on both the language, and the "Athletic Software Engineering" approach that's behind all of this.
 <br>
 <br>
 <br>